 The harder moment is when CI is green.
 The pipeline passed, the release window is open, and everyone wants to move.
 That is when teams often treat CI as if it answered a broader question than it was designed to answer.

 CI can say that configured checks passed.
-It cannot always say whether the release is safe to ship.
+It can't always say whether the release is safe to ship.

 What green CI actually proves